psychemedia/jupyter-postgres-demo/README.md

 **pgadmin demo has moved to `pgadmin` branch**

+** THIS BRANCH IS DEPRECATED AND BROKEN AND WILL DISAPPEAR AT SOME POINT **

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/psychemedia/jupyter-postgres-demo/server-proxy)

 Demo of launching a binderhub notebook server with a free running Postgres server.